WHERE DID ALL OF THE WORKERS GO?

 WE ARE HERE TO HELP YOU.

 We are looking forward to the day when the entire Paramount Team can come back together to work in our new office space.
-In the meantime, we are working remotely and continuing to provide sound real estate advice along with seamless service to help our clients navigate in this rapidly changing business environment.
+In the meantime, we are working remotely and continuing to provide sound real estate advice.
+We also provide seamless service to help our clients navigate in this rapidly changing business environment.

 No one can predict for certain what the world will look like after COVID-19 is brought under control.
 Paramount has endured through many challenging times during the past 24 years and we are committed to be here for you in the future.
 Stay healthy, think positive and please let us know if we can be of any assistance to you.